Post Vaxx Neurological NIGHTMARE: Jab Causes Immune System To Attack Nervous System & Spinal Cord

 The shots are destroying the blue collar workers!

-Danielle Baker joins to detail how her life was brought to a halt, after she was mandated to take the jab.
+Danielle Baker joins to detail how her life was brought to a holt, after she was mandated to take the jab.
 Her speech is heavily impaired, and her body is falling apart.

 Baker's family is waiting for Danielle's recovery with little hope.
 Donate to the Baker's family at: https://givesendgo.com/G9KZJ